brow1144/dinoplasty/README.md

 ### Bonus Credit

 * Add another field to the form, and make sure that data (such as eating habits, era in which it lived, etc.) also persists across page loads.
-(Not Completed)
+(Completed in new-Dinosplasty)
 * Make it look nice.
 (Complete)

 ### Super Mega Bonus Credit